hitodama/libps4-boilerplate/README.md

 libps4-boilerplate
 =====

-> Imported by libps4-generator to generate libps4
+> Imported by [libps4-generator](https://github.com/ps4dev/libps4-generator) to generate [libps4](https://github.com/ps4dev/libps4)

 ##Description

-The libps4-boilerplate exposes C macros which generate code and data. libps4-generator generates small C stubs which consist of calls to these macros with generated arguments.
-This allows the generator to be simple and less error prone, as it does not actually need to write breakable C code, but instead to use a narrowly defined meta-language of macros.
+The boilerplate exposes C macros which generate code and data. [libps4-generator](https://github.com/ps4dev/libps4-generator) generates small C stubs which consist of calls to these macros with generated arguments.
+This allows the generator to be simple and less error prone, as it does not actually need to write breakable C code, but instead to use a narrowly defined domain-specific language (DSL) of macros.

 ##Internals

-The libps4-boilerplate can be used to generate various different global and local, read-only and uninitialized entries in the data segments of an elf file by using macros.
+The boilerplate can be used to generate various different global and local, read-only and uninitialized entries in the data segments of an elf file by using macros.
 They can also also generate function entries in the text (code) segment.

-These base macros are then further connected to expose concrete libps4 macros, which are intended to be used by libps4-generator to create valid C code files.
+These base macros are then further connected to expose concrete libps4 macros, which are intended to be used by [libps4-generator](https://github.com/ps4dev/libps4-generator) to create valid C code files.

 The macros are exposed in `resolve.h`.
-Any macro not listed here is considered private and improper as part of the meta-language.
+Macros not listed here, should not be considered part of the DSL (and improper to be used during generation).

 ###Macros
 ```c